OneGraph/oneblog/README.md

 This repo powers the OneGraph Product Updates blog at [onegraph.com/changelog](https://www.onegraph.com/changelog).

-All of the posts on the changelog are stored as [issues on this very repo](https://github.com/OneGraph/onegraph-changelog/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Apublish+).
+All of the posts on the changelog are stored as [issues on the OneGraph changelog repo](https://github.com/OneGraph/onegraph-changelog/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Apublish+).

 When you visit the page at [onegraph.com/changelog](https://www.onegraph.com/changelog), a GraphQL query fetches the issues from GitHub via OneGraph's persisted queries and renders them as blog posts.